CTSteven/StockLiteBoard/README.md

    -  npf.pv( Dicount Rate , 2 years, 0, Future Value)
 6. Expected Reasonable Price Range , add on +/- margin rate
    -  Present Value x ( 1  +/- Margin Rate )

-If you try out at demo site, you'll find most price prediction are very different from real market behavior.
-These business rules are obviously not enough.
+The real stock market is so complicate so these business rules are obviously not enough.
 It's only POC.

-So, don't use this application in real market decision ! ! !
+So, don't use this application for real market decision ! ! !

 Some experts have already developed models and software to solve financial market challenges, like the true story introduced in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X).
 Though the book touch lightly on tech details, many resource around similar topic are available on Web and GitHub.
 I have found some links :
 - [Awesome AI in Finance](https://github.com/georgezouq/awesome-ai-in-finance)